 28% of High Net Worth (HNW) clients plan to switch wealth managers over the next three years.
-This is the latest finding from the 2021 EY Global Wealth Report.
 Notably, they’re planning to move their money over to FinTech platforms, which enjoyed a generous boost over the 2020 lockdown period.

 Over the next three years, these platforms are anticipated to see a whooping 74% increase in usage.
 Deloitte predicts that the US robo-advice industry alone will hold as much as $7 trillion in assets by 2025.